Skip to main content

 Step-by-Step Solution

-• “John Doe and Jane Doe, joint tenants with rights of survivorship” → skip to Step 3.
+• “John Doe and Jane Doe, joint tenants with rights of survivorship” → jump to Step 3.

-• “John Doe and Jane Doe, community property with rights of survivorship” → skip to Step 3.
+• “John Doe and Jane Doe, community property with rights of survivorship” → jump to Step 3.

 • Anything else (sole owner, tenants in common) → continue here.

-2. File the will (if one exists) within 30 days.
-Take the original will to the probate division of the superior court in the county where the decedent lived.
-Most states enforce this deadline—miss it, and you’ll need good cause to explain the delay.
-Uniform Probate Code sets the 30-day rule in 18 states; elsewhere, local rules stretch it to 60 days.
+2. File the will within 30 days.
+Bring the original will to the probate division of the superior court in the county where the deceased lived.
+Most states enforce the 30-day filing deadline; miss it and you’ll need to explain the delay.
+The Uniform Probate Code set this rule in 18 states as of 2026, while others allow up to 60 days.

-3. Check survivorship options.
-If the deed shows joint tenancy with rights of survivorship or community property with rights of survivorship, the surviving co-owner can:
+3. Use survivorship if available.
+If the deed includes survivorship language, the surviving co-owner can:

-1. Grab a certified copy of the death certificate (you’ll need multiple).
+1. Order at least five certified copies of the death certificate (you’ll need them everywhere).

-2. Fill out an Affidavit of Death of Joint Tenant (California’s form DE-155 works as a template).
+2. Complete an Affidavit of Death of Joint Tenant (California’s form DE-155 is a widely used template).

-3. File the affidavit and a new grant deed showing sole ownership.
+3. File the affidavit and a new grant deed showing sole ownership at the recorder’s office.

-4. Put the home on the market right away—you now have clear title.
+4. List the home immediately—you now have clear title.

 4. No survivorship?
 Open probate.
-If there’s a will, the named executor files a Petition for Probate within that same 30-day window.
+If there’s a will, the named executor files a Petition for Probate within the same 30-day window.
 No will?
 A family member petitions for Letters of Administration instead.
-Filing fees in 2026 run $350–$550, depending on where you live.
+Filing fees in 2026 run $350–$550, depending on county.

-5. Wait for Letters Testamentary.
+5. Wait for the court’s letters.
 After the hearing, the court issues Letters Testamentary (with a will) or Letters of Administration (without one).
-Processing times vary wildly in 2026:
+Processing times vary widely in 2026:

 County Type Typical Turnaround